uclaacm/ctf-starter/README.md

 # ctf-starter
 A template for deploying challenges to ACM Cyber's [CTF platform](https://github.com/uclaacm/cyber-platform) for Cyber Academy &amp; CTF After Dark.
+For more information, please see [https://github.com/uclaacm/cyber-platform](https://github.com/uclaacm/cyber-platform).

 ## Deploying
 In order to begin deploying this to the ACM Cyber platform, start by updating ```ctf.toml```.
 Notice the example fields below.